Multidimensional segment trees can do range updates in poly-logarithmic time: Discussions

 In this paper, we have presented an innovative approach to perform range update and range queries using 2D Segment Trees.
 Our proposed algorithm requires $O(\log n \log m)$ time for these operations ($O(\log^2 n)$, when $n\geq m$) and $O(n \times m)$ memory.
-Also, our algorithm holds good for higher dimensional cases and other aggregate functions similar to the original Segment Tree.
-A relative comparison of the various data structures and algorithms are presented in Table \ref{tab:comp}.
+Also, our algorithm generalizes for higher-dimensional cases and other aggregate functions similar to the original Segment Tree.